Financial-Times/dotcom-page-kit/packages/anvil-cli/README.md

 ##### Targets

-A value that describes the environments you support / target for your project.
-It accepts the same values that the `targets` property of `@babel/preset-env` accepts, and it defaults to the [browserslist-compatible] query `> 1%, ie 11, bb 10, ff ESR`.
-See the [`@babel/preset-env` documentation] for more information about targets
+A [browserslist-compatible] query that describes the environments you support / target for your project.
+It defaults to: `last 2 Chrome versions, ie 11, Safari >= 9.1, ff ESR, last 2 Edge versions`.

 Usage via configuration file: